saffog/datasciencecoursera/cleaningdata/README.md

 Please take a look into CodeBook.md for full explaination of original data set and transformed tidy data set.

-The data set can be found at the following URL: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The data set can be found at the following URL: [Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ##Usage